 Most common Police Calls:

-- Because there are so many calls for police attention, calls are ranked by their urgency.
-If an immediate response is needed, a police car is always dispatched as soon as possible
+- Due to the high call volume for police response , the priority for each call is determined by its urgency.
+If an immediate response is needed, a police officer will be dispatched as soon as possible

-- For other, less urgent situations, an officer may arrive up to an hour after your call
+- For less urgent situations, an officer may arrive up to an hour after your call

 - Not every call to the Police Department is an emergency or one that requires sending a police officer to the scene.
-In that case, you may make a report by telephone to 311 and the Crime Reporting Unit
+In that case, you may make a report by telephone to 311 and the Non-Emergency Police Services Unit

 Charlotte’s Back-Up PSAP